brenoamin/brenoamin/README.md

 ## Hello, I'm Breno!

 Electrical Engineering alumnus at [ the Federal University of Bahia](https://en.wikipedia.org/wiki/Federal_University_of_Bahia).
-Developer with a passion for sports, videogames, and the power of technology.
+Developer with a passion for sports, video games, and the power of technology.
 Fascinated by how technology can impact and transform lives.
-Proudly from [Salvador, Brasil](https://url.gratis/zc4LE9) :brazil:
+Proudly from [Salvador, Brasil](https://g.co/kgs/Cbk8y3) :brazil:

 :mailbox: Get in touch!